-Julian Assange, WikiLeaks Respond To CIA Director Mike Pompeo, Talks First Amendment, Free Press And Tyranny
+Julian Assange, WikiLeaks Respond To CIA Director Mike Pompeo, Talks First Amendment, Free Press, And Tyranny

 — WikiLeaks (@wikileaks) April 13, 2017

-Not only did Pompeo fail to address Vault 7, but he denied Julian Assange’s stated vision for WikiLeaks and accused him as well as Edward Snowden as being whistleblowers for notoriety’s sake.
+Not only did Pompeo fail to address Vault 7, but he denied Julian Assange’s stated vision for WikiLeaks and accused him, as well as Edward Snowden, as being whistleblowers for notoriety’s sake.
 Pompeo stated the following.

 “And that’s one of the reasons we at CIA find the celebration of entities like WikiLeaks to be both perplexing and deeply troubling because while we do our best to quietly collect information on those who pose very real threats to our country, individuals such as Julian Assange and Edward Snowden seek to use that information to make a name for themselves.
 As long as they make a splash, they care nothing about the lives they put at risk or the damage they cause to national security.”

-Assange addressed the accusations and expressed that the reason WikiLeaks exists is to prevent governments from abusing their power and combating tyranny.
+Assange addressed the accusations and expressed that the reason WikiLeaks exists is to prevent governments from abusing their power and to combat tyranny.
 Assange also addressed other comments made by Pompeo where he specifically called out Assange and referred to him as a narcissist and fraud.

 “No, Julian Assange and his kind are not the slightest bit interested in improving civil liberties or enhancing personal freedom.
 They have pretended America’s First Amendment freedom shield them from justice.
 They may have believed that, but they’re wrong.
 Assange is a narcissist who has created nothing of value.
 He relies on the dirty work of others to make himself famous.
 He’s a fraud, a coward hiding behind a screen.”

-To these accusations, Assange spoke about the nature of journalism, the importance of a free press in the United States and that all journalists rely upon sources and people to step forward.
+To these accusations, Assange spoke about the nature of journalism, the importance of a free press in the United States, and that all journalists rely upon sources and people to step forward.
 Assange also pointed out that WikiLeaks and the CIA are not in the same business.
-The CIA is an intelligence agency that keeps its findings and actions secret whereas WikiLeaks is a media organization that distributes information that was hidden from the public to mass audiences.
+The CIA is an intelligence agency that keeps its findings and actions secret, whereas WikiLeaks is a media organization that distributes information that was hidden from the public to mass audiences.
 Assange addressed the accusations of being a fraud and a coward.

 “As for the CIA’s attempt to demonize a publisher as a fraud and a coward, the public can judge what is fraudulent about an award-winning, decade-long record for publishing the truth and what is cowardly about WikiLeaks standing up to years of authoritarian bullying.
 Director Pompeo lacks irony when he suggests ‘WikiLeaks should focus its fire on autocratic regimes’ while simultaneously calling for a crackdown on free speech.
 Director Pompeo has attempted to turn both the facts and the First Amendment on its head and finds himself in the company of Erdogan of Turkey (57,934 documents published by WikiLeaks), Assad of Syria (2.3 million documents) and the Saudi dictatorship (122,609 documents), to name but a few autocratic regimes that have attempted, and failed to censor WikiLeaks.”